Eyad-A/volunteer-connection-frontend/README.md

 [You can find the backend here](https://github.com/Eyad-A/volunteer-connection-backend)
 [The project is deployed here](http://volunteer-connection.surge.sh)

+## Getting Started

+1. Download or clone the repo
+2. run `npm install` to install the required packages
+3. run `npm run start` to start the application

 ## Testing
 You can run the tests locally by using the comand `npm run test`.
 This project uses Jest for testing.